Dexter (TV series): Popular reception

 when Nielsen started including original shows on premium channels in its ratings.
-The season-four finale aired on December 13, 2009, and was watched by 2.6 million viewers.
+The season-four finale, aired on December 13, 2009, was watched by 2.6 million viewers.
 It broke records for all of Showtime's original series and was their highest-rated telecast in over a decade.
 The season-five finale was watched by a slightly smaller number of people—2.5 million.
 The show was declared the ninth-highest rated show for the first ten years of IMDb.com Pro (2002–2012).
-The seventh season as a whole was the highest rated season of Dexter, watched by 6.1 million total weekly viewers across all platforms.
-The season eight premiere was the most watched Dexter episode, with more than 3 million viewers total.
+The seventh season as a whole was the highest-rated season of Dexter, watched by 6.1 million total weekly viewers across all platforms.
+The season-eight premiere was the most-watched Dexter episode, with more than 3 million viewers in total.
 The original broadcast of the series finale on September 22, 2013, drew 2.8 million viewers, the largest audience in Showtime's history.